(click to expand) SPC = Scientific Planning Committee

 For specialist credits, an RCPSC specialist is required to be on the SPC.

-For family physician credits, a CFPC member and UBC Faculty of Medicine member is required to be on the SPC (this can be the same person)
+For family physician credits, a CFPC member is required to be on the SPC (this can be the same person).
+Note UBC CPD can only certify UBC programs for Mainpro+ credits.

 Which application fee should I pay?

-application fees are based on whether you are seeking commercial support, not whether you receive it.
-The deciding factor will be reflected in your budget.
-If yes, your sponsorship estimates will be indicated in your budget under revenue along with registration fees.
-If not, that would also be reflected in your budget (and in this case registration fees are still encouraged but not required).
+The application fees are based on whether your program is seeking commercial support, not whether or not it has been received.
+This will be reflected in your budget.
+If yes, sponsorship estimates are to be included in your budget under revenue along with registration fees (programs seeking commercial support are required to charge registration fees to participants).

 What is the process for the disclosure forms?

-- The planning committee reviews the disclosures completed by each of the presenters and ensures appropriate conflict of interest (COI) management
+• The planning committee reviews the disclosures completed by each of the presenters and ensures appropriate conflict of interest (COI) management.
+See "Select Scientific Planning Committee (SPC)" within the Preparation Phase menu for more information on COI management.

 Are my objectives learner-centered?